 At this point, comparing your goals against current reality will clarify the distance or differences between these two points in time.

 Now you can define what specific areas need to change and by how much.

-If you’ve conscientiously followed the steps so far you’re now very clear about what you want to achieve and why, and you should have a good understanding of the size of any challenges.
+If you’ve conscientiously followed the first 2 steps you’re now very clear about what you want to achieve and why, and you should have a good understanding of the size of any challenges.

 In Step 3 you figure out what options you have for achieving your goals.
 Focus on what steps have to be taken to achieve what you want.